ppy/osu-wiki/news/2023/2023-12-10-new-featured-artist-asa.md

 All **9** songs from both of those EPs are officially part of [**Asa**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/394), pre-timed for you to splash your circles (or drums (or fruits (or piano keys))) onto.

-You thought it was over, but [COE](/wiki/Community/cavoe's_osu!_event/2023) is clearly still kicking, as evidenced by this multi-keyboard play of *Starlite* by resident mapper [Okoratu](https://osu.ppy.sh/users/1623405) from the venue.
+You thought it was over, but [COE](/wiki/Community/cavoe's_osu!_event/2023) is clearly still kicking, as evidenced by this multi-keyboard play of *Starlite* by resident mapper ::Okoratu::{ user-id=1623405 } from the venue.
 Check that out, along with some of the most varied tech maps on the market:

 <div align="center">
     <video width="95%" controls>